 Grand Marnier or chocolate souffles and crepes suzette.

 Le Petit Chateau offers a very unique banquet room also decorated with

-or wedding events and various other special occassions.
+anniversarys, birthdays or wedding events and various other special occasions.
 We want people

 to feel like they are in their own private dining room at home with their friends enjoying an

 intimate fine dining experience.

 Several times a year Le Petit Chateau hosts wine pairing dinners - five course meals, each

 course combined with a specially selected wine from either France or California.
 These dinners have become

 extremely popular, so be sure to ask about reservations and details for the next planned

 Le Petit Chateau also has a well rounded selection of wines at great prices.